iCliniq Logo

 - Do not make the baby sleep immediately after feeding.
 Third, burp the babies after every feed.

 No, burping does not worsen the baby’s reflux symptoms; rather, it aids in relieving such symptoms.
 It is an essential step followed by feeding babies, as the babies spend most of their time sleeping.
 During feeding, the infants swallow air that gets trapped within the stomach to cause reflux symptoms.
-At the same time, burping the babies aids in relieving the babies from such trapped air.
+At the same time, burping the babies aids in relieving them from such trapped air.
 Consult the pediatrician to get the best advice on burping techniques.

 Yes, overfeeding babies may result in gastroesophageal reflux.
 In addition, the following symptoms may occur on overfeeding a baby: